cyanojar/DualShock-Battery-Tracker/README.md

 1. Download the `Tracker.ps1` file.
 2. Right-click the file and select "Run with PowerShell".
 3. The setup will guide you through connecting your controller and saving your settings.

+If you want to try it out, I put the code on alpha branch.

 and I was just bored..